-This market is divided into two "zones of responsibility."
-The arrows indicate suggested entry points for customers.
-MARKET BOO COUNT METHODS Sample Count: You will need tally counters (the object), market counters (the individual), and a count coordinator.
+Sample Count: You will need tally counters (the object), market counters (the individual), and a count coordinator.

 Market counters can be trained the day of the event, before the market starts.
-They need to know I) their specific "zone of responsibility," 2) that they are only to count adults, 3) that they will only count from :20 to :40 of each hour of the market, and 4) how they will relay that information to the count coordinator.
-The zones Walk through: Market staff walk through the market over the course of the market.
-Each counter then has 40 three to get the full attendance for the full hour. interval counts and multiply them by three to get the measuring attendance. full market attendance count.
-Full Count: Every unique adult customer is counted as they enter the market for the entirety of the market.
-As you can imagine, this is timeconsuming and would be best for markets with specific entry points. of responsibility will be different for every market at set intervals-every half hour, every twenty (see next page).
-From :20 to :40 of every hour of the minutes-and count every adult at the market.
-This market, the market volunteer/staff counter will stand method requires an idea of how long the average in a designated zone of responsibility and count every customer stays at the market.
-For instance, if you new adult customer that enters that market in that area. know the average customer stays for 20 minutes, then At :40, the "count coordinator" should walk around to count every adult customer during one 20-minute each counter and collect that hour's data to keep track interval every hour.
-Then multiply that number by minutes to drink coffee, eat donuts, chat with vendors, If it's 10 minutes, multiply the total by six.
-If it's 30 and enjoy the market until :20 rolls around again. minutes, multiply by two.
-Because of the difficulty in estimating the length of stay of the average visitor, At the end of the market, add up all of the 20-minute this is considered to be the least accurate method of Methods: Conducting SURVEYS WHAT DO PEOPLE THINK OF YOUR MARKET?
+They need to know 1) their specific "zone of responsibility," 2) that they are only to count adults, 3) that they will only count from :20 to :40 of each hour of the market, and 4) how they will relay that information to the count coordinator.
+The zones of responsibility will be different for every market (see next page).
+From :20 to :40 of every hour of the market, the market volunteer/staff counter will stand in a designated zone of responsibility and count every new adult customer that enters that market in that area.
+At :40, the "count coordinator" should walk around to each counter and collect that hour's data to keep track over the course of the market.
+Fach counter then has 40 minutes to drink coffee, eat donuts, chat with vendors, and enjoy the market until :20 rolls around again.

+At the end of the market, add up all of the 20-minute interval counts and multiply them by three to get the full market attendance count.